labordynamicsinstitute/replicability-training/jira-workflow-training.md

 ### Prepare Report
 In this stage, you are verifying the code, either using the provided data, or by inspecting the completeness of the source code.
 The [REPLICATION.md](https://github.com/AEADataEditor/replication-template/blob/master/REPLICATION.md) is the report.

+You should commit your report with intermediate results as you have them.
+Do __not__ wait until you have all the results finished.
+Commit (using Smart Commits) frequently!

 To complete this stage, enter the direct URL of the report, i.e., in the relevant repository:
 > https://bitbucket.org/aeaverification/aearep-2/src/master/REPLICATION.md